5.3.2 |

 is not seriously threatened by external factors, is definitely

-murder.
-Or, is it?
-If it is indeed murder per se, then
+If it is indeed murder per se, then assassinations, killing people in

-assassination, killing people in times of war and executions are
+times of war and executions are murders too.

-will.
-This is that the reason why it is wrong to kill them is
+It is that the reason why it is wrong to kill these others is primarily

 'E may be in good health, 'e may not have any injuries, and 'er well-being